-Trump expected to endorse Wyoming lawyer in race against Cheney, who spoke out against his false election claims
+Trump expected to endorse Wyoming lawyer to unseat Liz Cheney in biggest test of his ability to purge his critics from the party

 Trump has vowed to unseat Cheney since she voted to impeach him in January over his role in the Jan.
 6 attack on the Capitol, which was carried out by a mob of supporters who echoed Trump’s false claims about the election while seeking to stop Congress from certifying its results and declaring Joe Biden the president-elect.

 The news of Trump’s expected endorsement was confirmed by a person familiar with the decision who spoke on the condition of anonymity because it has not been announced publicly.
-A spokeswoman for Trump did not immediately respond to a request for comment.
+A spokeswoman for Trump declined to comment.

 Hageman this week stepped down as the state’s national Republican committeewoman in advance of Trump’s announcement and is a lawyer who has worked on cases challenging federal actions on water rights and natural resources.
-She ran unsuccessfully for governor in 2018, finishing third in a six-person primary that was won by Gov. Gov. Mark Gordon (R).
+She ran unsuccessfully for governor in 2018, finishing third in a six-person primary that was won by Gov. Mark Gordon (R).

 Hageman has previously supported Cheney, donating to past campaigns and serving as an adviser to her failed Senate bid in 2013.
-But like many Republicans, she has turned on the Wyoming Republican due to Cheney’s outspoken criticism of Trump.
+But like many Republicans, she has turned on the Wyoming lawmaker due to Cheney’s outspoken criticism of Trump.

 The news of Trump’s decision to endorse Hageman was first reported by Politico.